-Prior to the 1890s several churches in Prescott would hold morning services.
-Starting in 1868 the evenings would feature gala balls.
-These annual traditions continued through the 1890s and by the middle of the decade, two sporting events were added to the list: turkey shoots and football games.
+Before the 1890s, several churches in Prescott would hold morning services.
+Starting in 1868, the evenings would feature gala balls.
+These annual traditions continued through the 1890s, and by the middle of the decade, two sporting events were added to the list: turkey shoots and football games.

 These were held at the Gun Club’s grounds in West Prescott.
-If one was an excellent shot, he could get the centerpiece for his Thanksgiving dinner table cheaply.
-However, in 1895 one turkey “with a stout heart” survived 112 shots aim at him earning the Gun Club $28.
-A similar occurrence happened the following year as the paper related: “Yesterday’s Turkey shoot proved more profitable to the managers of it, than it did to the general run of shooters.
+If one were an excellent shot, one could get the centerpiece for his Thanksgiving dinner table cheaply.
+However, in 1895, one turkey “with a stout heart” survived 112 shots aimed at him, earning the Gun Club $28.
+A similar occurrence happened the following year, as the paper related: “Yesterday’s Turkey shoot proved more profitable to the managers of it than it did to the general run of shooters.
 One bird...brought $10 in the shoot, having been shot at 40 times before being hit.
 Those who participated in the pistol practice fared better than those with the rifles.
-Ed Block was the champion with the sixshooter, killing six birds.”
+Ed Block was the champion with the six-shooter, killing six birds.”

 The turkey shoots were for Gun Club members only, but in the last years of the decade, Julius Jacoby started a competing event “north of the ice works” that was open to all.
 “No one will be barred,” the paper promised.

 2000 people showed up to watch the contest in Phoenix Park.
-“A large number of Prescott enthusiasts where there to yell for (their) team,” the paper reported, “and they did ample justice to the occasion."
+“A large number of Prescott enthusiasts were there to yell for [their] team,” the paper reported, “and they did ample justice to the occasion."

 “The stronghold of the Indian boys was the revolving wedge,” the paper explained, “and against this the Prescott lads directed their efforts, with the result that in three downs the ball went to Prescott, and the power of the wedge was broken.

-“In the first half, (Prescott) scored two touchdowns making the score 8 to 0.
-In the last half, the Indians rallied sufficiently to make a touchdown and kick a goal thereby placing six points to their credit.
-On top of this, however, the Prescott's piled three touchdowns and a goal kick, running their score up to 22.
-Every man in the team played ball, even to the new and experienced.
+“In the first half, [Prescott] scored two touchdowns, making the score 8 to 0.
+In the last half, the Indians rallied sufficiently to make a touchdown and kick a goal, thereby placing six points to their credit.
+On top of this, however, the Prescotts piled three touchdowns and a goal kick, running their score up to 22.
+Every man in the team played ball, even the new and experienced.

 The Prescott eleven returned to Phoenix the following Thanksgiving to play the Indian team again.
 Also in November of ’98, this announcement appeared in the Journal-Miner: “The Prescott junior football team hereby challenges the Phoenix junior team to play a matched game of football on Thanksgiving, November 24.
 No boy weighing over 130 pounds to be allowed on either team. (signed) Prescott Juniors.”